teuton-software/teuton/docs/learn/27-run_file.md

 expect "docker"
 ```

 The `run` statement executes the specified command (groups) on the remote computer (:host1).

-Buy sometimes we need to run our own script on the remote computer.
-To do this we have to (1) send a copy of the script to the remote computer and (2) then run it.
-For this task we have a new instruction called `run_file`.
+Sometimes we need to run our own script on the remote computer.
+To do this we have to:

+1. Upload a copy of the script to the remote computer
+2. and then run it.

+For this task we have created a new instruction called `run_file`.

 ## Example